voidshine/dameo_book/Game05.md

 Ray sets me a little trap, counting on 20...e6d5??
 In this case, after two exchanges, White wins with the move c2c4.
-I isuggest the reader to see this for himself.
+I suggest the reader to see this for himself.

 More reliable is 20...f7d5, which leads to Black's initiative, but after 20...f7d5 21.a3:c3 d5:b5 22.a2b3 b4:b2 23.c2:a2 White's position is fairly solid, and I wasn't going to break my teeth on it.